October 2013 - Parent eNewsletter

 Once you have permission, you can set up a parent portal at my.pointloma.edu by clicking on “Create Account” on the left-hand side of the page.
 Enter your parent ID number and your zip code and follow the directions to set up a portal.

 Once your portal is set up (about 15 minutes after creating the account), you can log in to your portal and choose Financial Services and then Statement of Account.
-To see the most recent statement generated by our office, click on View Bills and then on the most recent “FA2012 – Student Statement UndrG”.
+To see the most recent statement generated by our office, click on View Bills and then on the most recent “FA2013 – Student Statement UndrG”.
 Bills are generated around the 15th of each month, if there is a balance owing.
-If your student has granted you financial information releases, you will receive a postcard notification in the mail when bills are generated.
-If you would prefer to receive notification by email, click on Change my bill notification preferences at the top of the Statement of Account page.
-Please be sure that you have provided us with your email address.
+If your student has granted you financial information releases, you can elect to receive an email notification when bills are generated.

 NOTE: You will need a PDF viewer to view the statement.
 You likely already have this on your computer, but you will be able to install a free Adobe Reader from our website if necessary.